jtescher/jtescher.github.io/_posts/2014-05-27-basic-rails-api-caching.md

 database to determine the `created_at` time.
 However, rendering the response body can be a substantial portion of each server response so this is a simple way to save a lot of time.

-These options are only the beginning of the caching options Rails offers.
+These examples are only the beginning of the caching options Rails offers.
 As of Rails 4 [page caching](https://github.com/rails/actionpack-page_caching) as well as [action caching](https://github.com/rails/actionpack-action_caching) have been pulled out into their own gems and are worth looking at if you need those options.